moshe-katzwer/kanly/kanly/regression/generalized_linear_models/README.md

 ## Regularization

-Set `alpha > 0` to fit an elastic-net penalized pseudo-MLE.
-The default solver is coordinate descent:
+Set `alpha > 0` to use coordinate descent with elastic-net penalties:

 ```python
 fit = glm(